Swift Thread and Grand Central Dispatch

 Sync (Synchronous)

-In summary, while tasks submitted to global dispatch queues are assigned specific QoS classes that determine their priority, the system's thread pool manages the threads used to execute these tasks.
+, while tasks submitted to global dispatch queues are assigned specific QoS classes that determine their priority, the system's thread pool manages the threads used to execute these tasks.
 Tasks in a specific QoS class may run on separate threads depending on system resource availability.